-At A Glance: In midtown east, an area of town not known for its residential ambience, Fifty NYC offers the next best thing – a taste of apartment living this side of Airbnb.
+At A Glance: In Midtown East, an area of town not known for its residential ambience, Fifty Hotel & Suites by Affinia offers the next best thing – a taste of apartment living this side of Airbnb.

 Or you can head upstairs a flight – the spiral staircase is quicker than the elevator – where two lounges await, one sporty and informal with a communal table generously outfitted with outlets for electronic devices, the other cozy and chic, with yet another fireplace, library shelves stocked with New York and memorabilia and abstract paintings on the walls.

 Typical of mid-century apartment buildings, details are minimal and the building’s architectural bones are cold.
 Windows are wide but narrow.
-But the newly stylish hotel doesn’t skimp on comfort.
+But this stylish hotel doesn’t skimp on comfort.
 That’s homey, too.

 Rooms: The smallest rooms are plenty big for two people, and everything larger – studio suites, junior suits and one-bedroom suites — comes with a kitchenette.
 Like many postwar East Side buildings, rooms sport crisp lines, minimal moldings and narrow horizontal windows.
-But the hotel’s recent renovation spruced up the décor and made the most of the architectural basics.
+But the hotel’s midcentury decor makes the most of this extremely basic architecture.

 The gray and white rooms sport geometric-patterned rugs, a comfy club chair (or two), beds dressed in white sheeting and, above the tufted headboards, a ribbon of art that looks like a color-field painting.
 (Designed for the hotel the latter were printed on huge canvas spools and cut to fit each room, like a roll of paper towels.)
 Each room also features a pair of framed New Yorker-style cartoons and a wheeled leather desk chair.

 The kitchenettes range from modest to larger-than-you’d-find-in-some-Manhattan-apartments.
-Bathrooms are small but freshly redone with stone tiles, Parsons-styl vanities and teasing wall canvases of word art, a splash of downtown cred.
+Bathrooms are small but freshly redone with stone tiles, Parsons-style vanities and teasing wall canvases of word art, a splash of downtown cred.

 Food and drink: No restaurant or bar on campus, but you won’t starve.
 A $16.65 buffet breakfast including cold cereal, Danish pastries, smoked salmon, bagels, coffee and juice is served weekdays in the hotel’s large 2nd floor large lounge.
 Coffee and tea are always available gratis in the lounge.
 And Fresh Direct, the popular online food service, delivers to hotel guests.